 I have a BS in Business Administration and a minor in Accounting, but I wish I’d done a BA in American Literature.
 I write this blog because a) it’s fun and b) my family is showing distinct signs of their lack of appreciation for perfume.
 The perfume reviews you’ll find here are about 93-96% likely to be geared feminine, because That’s What I Wear.

-All of my most favoritest bottles are pictured in the header photo.
+All of my most favoritest bottles are pictured in this photo.
 In case you’d like to know what they are, I’ll identify them for you here.
 Front row, left to right: Ferre 20, Chanel No. 5 parfum (the Stunning Vintage Bottle I’ve mentioned several times).
 Second row, l-r: Teo Cabanel Alahine, Cuir de Lancome, Parfums de Nicolai Le Temps d’une Fete, Crown Perfumery Crown Bouquet, Mariella Burani edt.
 Third row: Mary Greenwell Plum, vintage Coty Emeraude parfum de toilette, Serge Lutens La Myrrhe, Caron Parfum Sacre, L’Arte di Gucci.
 (My grandmother painted the roses on the china plate, and her grandfather made the nightstand, which is now scarred and waterstained but a treasured piece of furniture.)
 As of 2014, I’d add Amouage Memoir Woman to the list of favorites, but I can’t be bothered to get all the bottles out again to take another picture.
 (Lazy.)